dshahin/exifmap/README.md

 exifmap
 =======

-turn photos into an interactive map
+Turn photos into an interactive map by dragging photos from the desktop onto the map.
+If there are GPS exif tags, the photo will be placed on the map.